-All Seaguar fluorocarbon lines are known for their great strength and durability, but the blue label plays in a league of its own if you ask me!
+All Seaguar fluorocarbon lines are known for their great strength and durability, but the red label plays in a league of its own if you ask me!
 If fished at the appropriate pound test, this leader is virtually indestructible!

 It also is unbelievably invisible underwater, especially at around 10lb test.
 You simply cannot detect this stuff in the water!

 - Unbelievable abrasion resistance and impact strength (double structure fluorocarbon)

 - Has some memory and stiffness to it (great for bigger lures and live baits)